 Prescription Drug Abuse Facts

-According to opioid addiction statistics, and statistics about other prescription drugs, the abuse of opioid pain relievers, ADHD stimulants, anti-anxiety drugs, and sleeping pills are some of the addictions young adults risk developing.
+According to opioid abuse statistics and statistics about other prescription drugs, over 20% of people over the age of 12 (mostly those aged 18–25) take prescription medicine for a nonmedical reason.
 But why do people use drugs?
 This age group does it for various reasons.
-Some think they’ll study better or remember more, and some use them to get high.
+For instance, some think they’ll study better, and others use them to get high.